 Other Remodelling Ideas

 For starters, think about your curtains.
-Curtains are convenient for blocking out light – pretty important in sleeping areas like bedrooms.
+Curtains are convenient for blocking light – pretty important in sleeping areas like bedrooms.

 There’s a wide range of styles to choose from, such as frosted glass windows, so have fun looking for a style that suits your tastes.